Animal House: Critical reception

-When the film was released, Landis, Widdoes and Allen went on a national promotional tour.
-Universal Pictures spent about $4.5 million promoting the film at selected college campuses and helped students organize their own toga parties.
+When the film was released, Landis, Widdoes, and Allen went on a national promotional tour.
+Universal Pictures spent about $4.5 million ($ in today's money) promoting the film at selected college campuses and helped students organize their own toga parties.
 One such party at the University of Maryland attracted some 2,000 people, while students at the University of Wisconsin–Madison tried for a crowd of 10,000 people and a place in the Guinness Book of World Records.
 Thanks to the film, toga parties became one of the favorite college campus happenings during 1978 and 1979.

-In 2000, the American Film Institute placed the film on its 100 Years...100 Laughs list, where it was ranked #36.
-Then in 2005, AFI ranked John "Bluto" Blutarsky's quote "Toga!
-Toga!" at #82 on its list of 100 Years...100 Movie Quotes, with the quotes "Over?
-Did you say "over?"
-Nothing is over until we decide it is!
-Was it over when the Germans bombed Pearl Harbor?
-Hell, no!" and "Fat, drunk, and stupid is no way to go through life, son" being nominated.
+In 2000, the American Film Institute placed the film on its 100 Years...100 Laughs list, where it was ranked No. 36.
+In 2005, AFI ranked John "Bluto" Blutarsky's quote "Toga!
+Toga!" at No. 82 on its list of 100 Years...100 Movie Quotes.
 The New York Times placed the film on its Best 1000 Movies Ever list.
 In 2001, the Library of Congress deemed the film to be "culturally, historically, or aesthetically significant" and selected it as one of 25 films preserved in the National Film Registry that year.

 Box office

-In its opening weekend, Animal House grossed $276,538 in 12 theaters in New York before expanding to 500 theaters.
-It grossed $120.1 million in the United States and Canada in its initial release and went on to achieve a lifetime gross of $141.6 million, generating theatrical rentals of $70.8 million.
+In its opening weekend, Animal House grossed $276,538 in twelve theaters in New York before expanding to 500 theaters.
+It grossed $120.1 million ($ in today's money) in the United States and Canada in its initial release and went on to achieve a lifetime gross of $141.6 million, generating theatrical rentals of $70.8 million.
 It was the highest grossing comedy film until the release of Ghostbusters (which was also written by Ramis and produced by Reitman) and the seventh highest-grossing film of the 1970s.
 Adjusted for inflation, it is the 68th highest-grossing film in North America.
 Internationally, it did not do as well, earning rentals of only $9 million, for a worldwide total of $80 million.